Anphimens/sorting_algorithms/README.md

 ## Big O Notation
-Big O notation is a mathematical notation that describes the limiting behaviourof a function when the argument approaches a particular value or infinity.
-In computer science, Big O notation is commonly used to analyze and descrive the efficiency of algorithms in terms of their time complexity or space complexity.
+Big O notation is a mathematical notation that describes the limiting behaviour of a function when the argument approaches a particular value or infinity.
+In computer science, Big O notation is commonly used to analyze and describe the efficiency of algorithms in terms of their time complexity or space complexity.

 The notation is expressed as `O(f(n))`, where `O` stands for order, and `f(n)` represents a function that characterizes the performance of the algorithm.
 The variable `n` usually represents the input size of the algorithm.